qmk/qmk_firmware/docs/feature_split_keyboard.md

 For this, we will mostly be talking about the generic implementation used by the Let's Split and other keyboards.

+!> ARM is not yet supported for Split Keyboards.
+Progress is being made, but we are not quite there, yet.

 ## Hardware Configuration